2018 EU-Ukraine Cluster Policy Learning and Matchmaking Event in Kyiv

 In the context of the High Level Industrial Dialogue between the EU and Ukraine, Directorate General Internal Market, Industry, Entrepreneurship and SMEs (DG GROW) organised the EU-Ukraine Cluster Policy Learning and Matchmaking Event on March 27 and March 28 in Kyiv.

 The Matchmaking Event gathered representatives of over 50 cluster organisations from Ukraine and other 12 COSME countries (Croatia, Czech Republic, Finland, France, Romania, Latvia, Lithuania, Serbia, Spain, Ireland, Poland and Hungary) for cross-sectorial meetings in the field of Information Technology, Agro/Food, Eco-energy and Building and Construction, Transport and Logistics, and Textile.
-The cluster organisations managed to strike up for more than 90 successful matchmaking meetings and received practical advice on how to implement successfully cross-border and cross-sector collaborations.
+The cluster organisations managed to strike up for more than 90 successful matchmaking meetings and received practical advice on how to successfully implement cross-border and cross-sector collaborations.

 The first day of the event started with introductory remarks from Oleksandr Chernykh, the Head of Industrial Policy Department, Ministry of Economic Development and Trade of Ukraine.
 Mr Chernykh presented the Strategy of Development of Industrial Complex of Ukraine and highlighted opportunities for industrial collaboration between Ukraine and Europe.
 Low production costs and logistics costs together with highly educated Ukrainians are key benefits of the market.
 The country has also obtained its membership in free trade zones with EU, EFTA, Canada and CIS countries that enables easier trade relations.